zeolead/zeolead--real-time-embedded-team7/README.md

 WebSocket Segway / Remote-Controlled Segway
 ======
 Studying the dynamic balance of a vehicle on two wheels is essential for future research on the dynamic stability of robots and forms the foundation for understanding and mastering complex robotics technologies.

+Current situation: All system works well.
+This segway could not develop further unless it has a independent power source.
 ## File Introduction

 Below is an overview of the main source files in this project: